For many witches, Samhain marks the traditional New Year—a time to honour the dead, reflect on endings, and prepare for a new spiritual cycle.

 18. Create a financial prosperity spell

-January is the perfect time to focus on abundance for the year ahead.
-Use green candles, coins, and herbs like cinnamon or basil to cast a prosperity spell and attract financial stability.
+Use green spell candles, coins, and herbs like cinnamon or basil to cast a prosperity spell and attract financial stability for 2026.

 19. Honor the element of water

-Water symbolizes renewal, healing, and adaptability.
+Water symbolises renewal, healing, and adaptability.
 Work with water by taking a ritual bath, practising water scrying, or meditating on the emotional flow of your life.
-(Bonus points for taking a Moon bath, when ritual bathing can be exceptionally transformative!)
-Read these posts for inspiration:

 20. Plan your magical calendar